What Should I Consider Before Buying a Franchise?

 What are your options when you begin your business?

-Once you make the decision to start your own business, you need to decide whether you want to be an independent business owner or a franchisee.
+Once you make the decision to start your own business, you need to decide whether you want to start a new business or open a franchised business.

 STARTING A NEW BUSINESS: